New food at Kauffman Stadium for Royals opening day - NewsBreak

 KANSAS CITY, Mo. — The Kansas City Royals are just days away from opening the 2022 baseball season at Kauffman Stadium against the Cleveland Guardians.

-A new name, Royals lineup and a new opening day pitcher aren’t the only changes fans can expect.
+A new slogan , Royals lineup and a new opening day pitcher aren’t the only changes fans can expect.
 Aramark is also rolling out some creative new food options for fans to try.

 If that’s a little too outside your comfort zone, another comfort food creation may be just what’s in order.National Champs: Glimpse inside KU’s locker room celebration